Breeders' Cup Best Jockeys 2023: Who Are The Top Jockeys?

 Ryan Moore Has 12 Breeders’ Cup Winners (and Counting)

-Ryan Moore has been seen riding all the main Irish-trained Aidan O’Brien runners at the Breeders’ Cup and over the years has ridden 12 winners.
+Ryan Moore has been seen riding all the main Irish-trained Aidan O’Brien runners at the Breeders’ Cup and over the years has ridden 12 winners from 90 rides.

 Moore’s first Breeders’ Cup winner was in 2008 when the Sir Michael Stoute-trained Conduit won the Turf – he followed up on the same horse in the same race the following year too.